About The Talk

 The subscription business model may predominantly be known for modern software, but it is also a very powerful strategy for commerce and DTC startups.
 As paid acquisition becomes more competitive and more expensive, companies that have subscription revenue can find themselves in more advantageous positions than others.

-We’re going to discuss what Jessica and Roderick have learned from building a subscription DTC business, and dive into things like
+We’re going to discuss what Mariya has learned from building several subscription DTC businesses, and dive into things like

 - How to convert purchasers to go onto a recurring plan